 The book takes place against a backdrop of issues gripping the country at the time – racism, sexual freedom, women’s rights, and social inequities – overlaid with ubiquitous “mean girl” politics that follow Patsy from kindergarten through college.
 Patsy’s outsider status among the “old southern” families, her eventual push to challenge the system, and her stunning beauty shape the narrative of the book and drive her sense of fairness on several fronts.

 One story line that particularly drew me in – and left me wanting to know more – was Patsy’s friendship with a Memphis guitar player aligned with the famous Stax Recording studios.
 Their relationship weaves throughout the book providing an intriguing link from Patsy to the unfolding story of Memphis blues music and the underlying southern racial tensions.

 Overall, I immensely enjoyed this book.
 It left me with insight about a period of our southern history that I’m not quite old enough to remember.
 Patsy’s experiences are a half-generation ahead of me, so I don’t have first-hand recollections of the 1960’s politics of race or the evolving role of women.

 After finishing the book, I remain haunted by many of the experiences described – some more gently alluded to and others more overtly depicted.
-The book ends somewhat abruptly.
-Given the fact it’s biographical in nature, I’m left wanting to know more about what happened to the real Patsy Channing – how these experiences in her young life shaped the rest of her years and how her situation ultimately influenced policies at “The W.”
+Given the fact the book is biographical in nature, I’m left wanting to know more about what happened to the real Patsy Channing – how these experiences in her young life shaped the rest of her years and how her situation ultimately influenced policies at “The W.”

 The author, Julie Hines Mabus, notes in her author’s bio that the book comes from “serendipity when a close friend told her a harrowing story of her childhood.”
 The acknowledgements note that the book is the result of more than 500 hours of interviews with this friend, and the bibliography also cites 20 books and other sources.